aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/clone-slides/_index.md

 ## **Clone Slides in Presentation**
-Cloning is the process of making an exact copy or replica of something. title: Aspose.Slides for Android via Java also makes it possible to make a copy or clone of any slide and then insert that cloned slide to the current or any other opened presentation.
+Cloning is the process of making an exact copy or replica of something.
+Aspose.Slides for Android via Java also makes it possible to make a copy or clone of any slide and then insert that cloned slide to the current or any other opened presentation.
 The process of slide cloning creates a new slide that can be modified by developers without changing the original slide.
 There are several possible ways to clone a slide:

 - Clone at End within a Presentation.
 - Clone at Another Position within Presentation.